arnauespinalt/TAED2-Emotions/README.md

 ## Intended Use

-he model is intended to be used for sentiment analysis, which given a dataset of messages or phrases in English, classifies them into 5 types of emotions.
+The model is intended to be used for sentiment analysis, which given a dataset of messages or phrases in English, classifies them into 5 types of emotions.

 ## Metrics